-Preparation of the Voters List, based mainly on civil records, is currently subject to the general responsibility of the Central State Administration Office.
+Preparation of the Voters List, based mainly on civil records, has been subject to the general responsibility of the Central State Administration Office.
 While in the past, a certain volume of defects was noted in Voter Lists, by the time of the last parliamentary elections their quality had been improved.
-In addition, the Ministry of Justice, Administration and Local Self-Government (the former custodian of the List), after consultation with civil society, took steps to make it much easier for voters to check their registration, including by telephone or fax.31
+In addition, the Ministry of Justice, Administration and Local Self-Government (the former custodian of the List) after consultation with civil society made it much easier for voters to check their registration by telephone or fax.31